acfatah/acfatah/README.md

 I thrive on optimizing DX, automating workflows, and delivering polished, modular systems — all while staying up to date with the latest technologies like Bun, Hono, and emerging meta-frameworks.
+-->

+Front-end engineer with 4+ years of experience building Vue.js applications in production environments.
+Specialized in Vue 3, TypeScript, TailwindCSS, and scalable component architecture.
+Strong experience collaborating with design and backend teams to deliver maintainable, accessible UI.

 <p align="center">
   <img src="http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=acfatah&theme=github" />